Steinarth/syllabus-2017/Assignment/Day10/week-summary.md

 Make sure that your jenkins instance is open to the RU network in the EC2 security group.
 Add credentials hgop/<somepassword> to Jenkins, and send the password to the teachers using a comment with the repository URL in Canvas.

+###PS:

+New hints and tips regarding deployment can be found [here ](https://github.com/hgop/week2/blob/master/provisioning/README.md)in case you missed them.